-- If an error report is printed, LN always uses the device that is entered in the Device field of the Purchase User Profiles (tdpur0143m000) session.
-If no device is entered, you must select a device from a pop-up screen. - For automatically executed activities, no process reports are printed.
+- If an error report is printed, LN always uses the device specified in the Device field of the Purchase User Profiles (tdpur0143m000) session.
+If no device is specified, you must select a device. - For automatically executed activities, no process reports are printed.